Wall Of Honor

-The Clay County Sheriff’s Office Wall of Honor was designed and dedicated many years ago to recognize the CCSO Deputies who made the ultimate sacrifice by losing their lives in the line of duty.
+The Clay County Sheriff’s Office Wall of Honor recognizes the officers who made the ultimate sacrifice.
+These brave men lost their lives in the line of duty protecting and serving Clay County.

-Shot and killed during a drug investigation on February 16, 2012.
-Just 35 years old at the time of his death, White was posthumously named our agency’s 2011 Deputy of the Year for his work in 2011 to reduce the illegal pill trade in Clay County.
+Det.
+White was shot and killed during a drug investigation on February 16, 2012.
+Just 35 years old at the time of his death, he was posthumously named our agency’s 2011 Deputy of the Year for his work to reduce the illegal pill trade in Clay County.

-Died on December 17, 1994 as a result of medical complications caused by materials used during his work as a CCSO Evidence Technician.
+Dep.
+Walker died on December 17, 1994 as a result of medical complications caused by materials used during his work as an evidence technician.

-Died on May 3, 1976 after responding to an attempted suicide call.
-The fatal crash occurred while following the ambulance in route to the hospital.
+Sgt.
+Watkins died on May 3, 1976 after responding to an attempted suicide call.
+A fatal crash occurred while he was following an ambulance in route to the hospital.

-Served from 1911 until his death on July 6, 1913.
-He was shot and killed by a suspect during an interview.
+Sheriff Cherry served from 1911 until his death on July 6, 1913.
+A suspect shot and killed him during an interview.

-Served from 1905 until his death on July 10, 1906.
-He was shot and killed by a suspect during an arrest attempt aboard a train.
+Sheriff Wilson served from 1905 until his death on July 10, 1906.
+A suspect shot and killed him during an arrest attempt aboard a train.

-Served from 1889 until his death on May 10, 1894.
-Peeler was shot while trying to stop an argument between two men at the train station.
+Sheriff Peeler served from 1889 until his death on May 10, 1894.
+He was shot while trying to stop an argument between two men at a train station.

 Detective David A. White Memorial Headquarters

-On May 7th, 2013, the newly-constructed Clay County Law Enforcement Memorial was dedicated.
-The front entrance of our Green Cove Springs building was transformed and now includes a granite memorial wall, two granite benches, a new flag pole and entrance grounds that are paved with engraved memorial pavers.
-The vast majority of the supplies needed to create this memorial and additional funds were donated by individuals and businesses in our community.
+On May 7, 2013, the newly-constructed Clay County Law Enforcement Memorial, renamed the Detective David A. White Memorial Headquarters, was dedicated.
+The front entrance of the Green Cove Springs building was transformed and now includes a granite memorial wall, two granite benches, a flag pole and entrance grounds that are paved with engraved memorial pavers.
+Local residents and business owners donated funds and most of the supplies needed to create this memorial.
 We remain grateful for their contributions.
-At this same ceremony the headquarters was officially renamed the Detective David A. White Memorial Headquarters.